Robert Wilton (author): The Gentleman Adventurer

-In 2019 Wilton published the first of a new series of historical novels, again purporting to be based on found documents, in this case the memoir of a dissolute baronet in the period before World War I. A first-person narrative lighter in tone than his other novels, Death and the Dreadnought presents an espionage adventure around the construction of HMS Thunderer (1911) and the development of a new naval Fire-control system.
+In 2019 Wilton published the first of a new, lighter series of historical novels, again purporting to be based on found documents, in this case the memoir of a dissolute baronet in the period before World War I. Death and the Dreadnought presents an espionage adventure around the construction of HMS Thunderer (1911) and the development of a new naval Fire-control system.
+Poison in Paris is set entirely on a journey on the Orient Express.
+Bolsheviks at the Ballet incorporates incidents from the early history of powered flight and culminates in the Siege of Sidney Street.

-Non-fiction
+Other writing

 Wilton writes frequently on the history and culture of south-eastern Europe, including the role of the international community and the concept of international intervention.
 A recurring theme is the outsiders' failure adequately to understand the local culture and society where they are operating, and the failure to learn the lessons of previous interventions.
-He also translates Albanian poetry into English, and has published and performed his translations.
+His essays on history and on film have appeared in The London Magazine and elsewhere.
+With Elizabeth Gowing, he published the essay collection No Man's Lands: eight extraordinary women in Balkan history.
+He also translates Albanian literature into English, and has published and performed his poetry translations; he was commissioned by the descendants of Albanian novelist Sterjo Spasse to translate the author's landmark Pse?.